VadymV/BALE/README.md

-# BALE
+# BALE (Bimodal Affective LEarning)
-Decoding affective states without labels: bimodal image-brain supervision
+This repository contains the code for the paper *Decoding affective states without labels: bimodal image-brain supervision* submitted to IEEE Transactions on Affective Computing.

+Code will be uploaded at revision.